Crinmatic/grommunio-contianer-container/documentation.md

 ```

-* You can log into the container to verify that thees files are properly linked in the **/home** directory.
+* You can log into the container to verify that these files are properly linked in the **/home** directory.
   * Check for running containers and note the <container ID>;
     ```
     sudo docker container ls